vivaria/edisonrul.ing/README.md

 ## IZANAGI

-*   "Izanagi's" effect is not applied if it is face-down during the End Phase.
+*   "Izanagi"'s effect is not applied if it is face-down during the End Phase.

 ## JADE INSECT WHISTLE